Online casinos are commonly played at by people from Ireland even though the industry is not fully regulated.

 Prior to 1956, gambling in Ireland was a bit of a tricky area.
 During the 17th and 18th centuries, it really began picking up in the country, thanks to influence from the English.
 At the time, it was horse racing that really gained traction in Ireland – this continues to gain popularity, even today.
 During this time, gambling activity went on without any sort of regulation, pretty much going unnoticed.
 The Irish Free State then established itself in 1922.
 By 1926, the Betting Act came into effect, providing the country with its first real piece of regulation for gambling.
 This Act was then revised in 1931 and required anyone taking bets on a sporting event to hold a licence for it to be legal.

 When 1956 rolled around, the Gaming and Lotteries Act was brought into law.
 Casino gaming and lottery options were affected by this.
 Essentially, lotteries could only be run for charitable purposes, while casinos were not allowed to be in operation anywhere in Ireland at this time.
 That loophole that was mentioned earlier on did allow for the setup of private members clubs which hosted casino games.
 This same law existed until the start of the 90s, when the Irish government were pretty much pressured into updating the out-of-date bills.
 A new law for regulating the industry was needed, especially with the pending digital age on the horizon.
-By 2013, the Gambling Control Bill had come onto the radar with politicians hoping it will pass by the end of 2018.
+The Gambling Control Bill has bounced around the halls of Dail Eirann since 2013, but it is yet to pass through the houses of parliament.

 Online casino and gambling laws